dariusmehri/Predicting-Staff-Levels-for-Front-line-Workers/README.md

 ###Data and Methods

 Data:

-10 months of average wait time from QMATIC.
+1. 10 months of average wait time from QMATIC.

-Leave time for each worker from City Time.
+2. Leave time for each worker from City Time.

-Data aggregated to the unit level (work group).
+3. Data aggregated to the unit level (work group).

-Each group categorized according to job function.
+4. Each group categorized according to job function.

 Methods:

 Correlation analysis, linear regression

+###Software
+R, Python, Teableau